arifur9993/new-aggregator/README.md

 - For topic extraction and named entity recognition, the application utilizes OpenAI’s API to extract topics and names from the news content.
 - The filtered news API offers a paginated list of all news articles.
 If no parameters are provided, it defaults to returning all articles.
 Users can filter news articles by providing `searchText` and `publicationDate` as URL parameters.

+## High-Priority Functions

+### `extractTopics`

+This function processes the content of a news article to identify and extract the main topics.
+It uses OpenAI's API to analyze the text and determine the most relevant topics.

+**How it works:**

+1. The function sends the article content to OpenAI's API.
+2. OpenAI's language model analyzes the text and returns a list of topics.
+3. The function processes the response and extracts the main topics.

+### `extractNamedEntities`

+This function identifies and extracts named entities (such as people, organizations, locations, etc.) from the content of a news article.
+It leverages OpenAI's API to perform named entity recognition (NER).

+**How it works:**

+1. The function sends the article content to OpenAI's API.
+2. OpenAI's language model performs NER and returns a list of named entities.
+3. The function processes the response and extracts the named entities.

 ## Testing

 - For testing on Postman, a file called 'news-agg-collection.json' is attached in the project root path for Postman API testing.